 What do you consider the criteria for an exemplary barrel of whiskey?
 Complexity?
 Maturity?
 Balance?
 Uniqueness?
 Rarity?
 Or, perhaps it’s something harder to nail down – a sipping experience that confounds or stirs emotion.

 Ultimately, one must decide what they’re looking for as a whiskey enthusiast.
 If rarity is an important aspect of a single-barrel whiskey, then the rest of this post likely won’t appeal to you.
-That said, single-barrel releases are inherently uncommon in terms of bottle count.
+That being said, single-barrel releases are inherently uncommon in terms of bottle count.
 Take Russell’s Reserve Single Barrel private selections for example.
-I’ve seen bottle counts as low as 42 and as high as 162.
+I’ve seen bottle counts as low as 42 and as high as 180.
 One might call that rare – incredibly rare when focusing on a particular low-yield barrel.
-But then, with 600-800 (or more) barrels in the distillery’s program year after year, and given vast subjectivity when it comes to the interpretation of profile variance, rarity starts looking more and more … common.
+But then, with 600-800 (or more) barrels in the distillery’s barrel program year after year, and given vast subjectivity when it comes to the interpretation of profile variance, rarity starts looking more and more … common.
 And let’s not forget, thousands of barrels are aging gracefully at Wild Turkey as I type.

 So we’re left with quality – quality defined by transparency, flavor profile, and the overall sipping experience.
 We’re talking about the whiskey itself – not the fancy bottle, box, label, tag, sticker, wax, fishnet, “gotta catch ‘em all” alpha/letter, or hokey story about grandpa’s recipe or colonial generals.